Children in Need Procedure

-The Plan can be finalised during a multi-agency Child In Need Planning meeting, which should be convened by the Social Worker within 15 working days of completion of the Assessment.
-The Social Worker or an Advanced Practitioner or Team Manager (if case is complex) should chair the meeting.
+The Plan can be finalised during a multi-agency Child in Need Planning meeting, which should be convened by the Social Worker within 15 working days of the agreement that a CIN plan is needed.
+The Social Worker should chair the meeting.
 The Social Worker should discuss potential attendees for the planning meeting with the child/ young person and family prior to invitations being sent out.

 The following parties should attend the planning meeting:

 - The child/young person (subject to age and understanding);

 - Representatives from the child's nursery or school/ college;

 - The midwife (if unborn) or health visitor (if under 5) or school nurse;